 You will choose three subjects which you will study through to full A-level status in the summer of 2025.
 Students may choose one of their A-level courses from those offered at our partner MAT schools.
 You will also be expected to follow another academic option.
-This may be Further Maths, the EPQ or a range of other courses.
+This may be selected from a range of other academic courses.